Succinct certificates for solutions to binary quadratic Diophantine equations: Integral Binary Quadratic Forms

-Following Gauss we will transform the question of primitive representation of integers by a form to that of determining the equivalence of two forms.
-A form $Q_1$ is {\em equivalent} to a form $Q_2$ if there is a $2 \times 2$ integer matrix $\bS$ with $\det ( \bS ) = 1$ such that \beql{eq406} \bS^t \bQ_1 \bS = \bQ_2 ~. \eeq This is an equivalence relation, and we denote it by $Q_1 \approx Q_2$.
-This equivalence relation preserves the determinant $D$, the property of being a properly primitive form, and the property of primitively representing a given integer $G$. \begin{lemma}~ Let $z_1 , z_2$ satisfy (\ref{eq402}).
-There exist $z_3 , z_4$ such that $z_1 z_4 - z_2 z_3 = 1$ and the matrix $\bZ = \left[
+Gauss transformed the question of (i) primitive representation of an integer by a form to that of (ii) determining the equivalence of two forms.
+A form $Q_1$ is {\em (properly) equivalent} to a form $Q_2$ if there is a $2 \times 2$ integer matrix $\bS \in SL(2, \ZZ)$ (i.e. $\det ( \bS ) = 1$) such that \beql{eq406} \bS^T \bQ_1 \bS = \bQ_2 ~. \eeq This is an equivalence relation, and we denote it by $Q_1 \sim Q_2$, via $\bS$.
+This equivalence relation preserves the determinant $D$, the property of being a properly primitive form, and the property of primitively representing a given integer $G$. \begin{lemma}~ Let $z_1 , z_2$ be a primitive integer solution to the generalized Pell equation